ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 \label{con_energy}
 $$

-Since the model ignores angular momentum, we need only account for the kinetic energy resulting from linear translation of the balls.
+Since the model ignores angular momentum transfer, we need only account for the kinetic energy resulting from linear translation of the balls.
 Plugging kinetic energy terms into Eq. $\eqref{con_energy}$ yields

 $$